Winner takes all.

 Okay, a little pessimistic there.
 Draw it back to the game at hand.

 "Yeah, and I've seen these kids knock an Eraser's teeth in.
 I'm not gonna put it past them to come up with some slimy schemes."
 Max already felt the oncoming migraine and things hadn't even started yet.
 She reached up to rub at her temples just as three kids came tramping into the living room, followed by a lagging adult.
-Iggy was the last one to follow, stomping down the stairs one step at a time.
+Iggy was the last one to come, stomping down the stairs one step at a time.
 Max was thankful that she obviously wasn't the only one who wasn't too excited about this little game.

 "Well, we're all in a circle.
 What do we do now, Nudge?"
 Iggy asked her, his voice dripping with boredom.
-If Nudge noticed the lack of enthusiasm, she didn't comment on it, she simply launched into an explanation of the rules like she was giving them her life story.
+If Nudge noticed the lack of enthusiasm, she didn't comment on it.
+She simply launched into an explanation of the rules like she was giving them her life story.

 "Aw, Max–" Gazzy and Iggy both began to protest Max's rules, but there was no way in cold heck she was going to be swayed.